Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Computational Analysis

-We illustrate the RVATS under various scenario tree structures in Figure \ref{VATSComparisonGraph}.
-Figures \ref{VATSComparisonGraph2Branch} and \ref{VATSComparisonGraph3Branch} show the behavior of the adaptive two-stage approach under scenario trees with 2 and 3 branches, each with three different demand patterns, respectively.
-For constructing the demand patterns, we examine the cases with an increasing variance under a constant mean for demand multipliers.
-Specifically, we consider the demand multipliers in Algorithm \ref{alg:scenarioTreeAlgorithm} as $\underline{\alpha}_t = 1.00 - \Gamma t$ and $\overline{\alpha}_t= 1.20 + \Gamma t$ for all stages $t = 2, \cdots, T$ where $\Gamma = 0, 0.005, 0.01$.
-To compute RVATS, we utilize $V^{ATS}$ for all stages in 2-branch trees and until stage 8 in 3-branch trees.
-For larger trees for 3-branch case, we report a lower bound on the RVATS due to the computational difficulty of solving ATS to optimality, as discussed in Section \ref{scAnalyticalAnalysis}.
-In particular, we replace $V^{ATS}$ in Equation \ref{RVATSEquation} with $V^{TS-Relax}$, where $V^{TS-Relax}$ represents the objective value of the adaptive two-stage model under the solution of the Algorithm TS-Relax.
+} {First, we illustrate the RVATS under various scenario tree structures in Figure \ref{VATSComparisonGraph}, in comparison to RVMS.
+Figures \ref{VATSComparisonGraph2Branch} and \ref{VATSComparisonGraph3Branch} show the behavior of the adaptive two-stage and multi-stage approaches under scenario trees with 2 and 3 branches, each with two different demand patterns and averaged over five instances, respectively.
+For constructing the demand patterns, we examine the cases with an increasing variance and mean for demand multipliers.
+Specifically, we consider the demand multipliers in Algorithm \ref{alg:scenarioTreeAlgorithm} as $\underline{\alpha}_t = 1.00$ and $\overline{\alpha}_t= 1.20 + \Gamma t$ for all stages $t = 2, \cdots, 8$ where $\Gamma = 0.05, 0.1$.
+To compute RVATS, {TS and MS problems are solved to optimality in all instances, and} we utilize $V^{ATS}$ for all {2-branch tree instances and 3-branch tree instances with up to 7 stages}.
+For 3-branch cases with 8 stages, we report a lower bound on the RVATS due to the computational difficulty of solving ATS to optimality, as discussed in Section \ref{scAnalyticalAnalysis}.
+In particular, we replace $V^{ATS}$ in Equation \eqref{RVATSEquation} with $V^{TS-Relax}$, where $V^{TS-Relax}$ represents the objective value of the adaptive two-stage model under the solution of the Algorithm TS-Relax.}

-We observe RVATS between 3-19\% over 2-branch, and 3-21\% over 3-branch scenario trees, demonstrating the significant gain of revising decisions over two-stage stochastic programming policies.
-The largest gain is obtained when the number of stages is equal to 5 for both cases.
-As the number of stages increases, the adaptive two-stage approach becomes more and more similar to the two-stage stochastic programming.
-Consequently, the relative gain of the proposed approach decreases for the problems with longer planning horizons.

-We note that the scenario tree has more variability in each stage when the parameter $\Gamma$ increases.
-We observe higher gain of the adaptive two-stage approach for the scenario trees with larger variability levels.
-Additionally, 3-branch scenario trees have higher RVATS values than 2-branch trees due to the larger variance of demand values in each stage.
-These results demonstrate an even better performance of the adaptive two-stage approach in comparison to two-stage when the scenario tree has larger variability.